OscarFernandezMX/Cyclistic_data_analysis/cyclistic_data_analysis.md

 ![](Cyclistic_analyzing_files/figure-gfm/plot%20average%20ride%20duration%20per%20day-1.png)

-The average duration of casual users’ rides is almost twice average from member rides.
+The average duration of casual users’ rides is almost twice than the average from member rides.
 In both cases, rides tend to last longer during the weekend, but this trend is more visible on casual members.
 Let’s see what happened each month.

 ![](Cyclistic_analyzing_files/figure-gfm/plot%20average%20ride%20duration%20per%20month-1.png)

-People tend to ride more time from April, peaking at July, then decreasing smoothly.
-Until November, the time average time is still higher than 20 minutes.
+We can notably see that casual users ride more time than members each month.
+People tend to ride more time from April, peaking in July, then decreasing smoothly.
+Until November, the time average time for casual riders is still higher than 20 minutes.
 However, this trend is more smooth for members, where the average ride duration is almost the same, no matter the month.
-Also, we can notably see that casual members ride more time than members each month.

-At this point, we suspect that casual users ride as a recreational activity, while members used it also to commute to work.
+At this point, we suspect that casual users ride as a recreational activity, while members use it also to commute to work.
 To investigate this further, we decided to graph the distribution of the start time of every ride.